Zapptax

 📍Le Bon Marché, 24 Rue de Sèvres, 75007 Paris

-Opéra & Grands Boulevards : shopping at the heart of Paris
+Opéra and Grands Boulevards: shopping at the heart of Paris

-The neighborhood also hides a more eclectic side, with Japanese and Korean shops along Rue Sainte-Anne, selling everything from skincare to stationery.
+The neighborhood also hides a more eclectic side, with Japanese and Korean shops along Rue Sainte-Anne, selling skincare, stationery snacks and small gifts.

 It is a lively area where commuters, fashion lovers, and tourists cross paths daily, making it feel like a slice of real Paris.